kgcornell/Machine_Learning_Algorithms/Modern ML Algorithms.md

 * **Generalized Discriminant Analysis**

 With a fixed number of training samples, the predictive power of a classifier/regressor first increases as the number of dimensions increase but then starts decreasing.
-This is known as *Hughes phenomenon* or *peaking phenomena*.
+This is known as *Hughes phenomenon* or *Peaking phenomena*.

 ## Machine Leanrning Tasks:
 * Regression